Call for Art opens at noon on January 1, 2015

 Festival Store Fees

-If you have paid a fee to submit visual, literary, and/or installation art, then you can submit work to the Festival Store for free.
+If you have paid a fee to submit visual, literary, and/or installation art, then the Store Curator will review your works and contact you if your works are accepted into the Store.
 Store submission fees are waived for artists who reside outside North America.
-For all other instances, the fee for Store submissions is $30.
+For all other instances, the fee for Store submissions is $32.

 We will be using CallForEntry.org to collect submissions.
 We encourage artists to set up a free artist profile and familiarize themselves with the website.
 All the information for the call will be updated on the website and the CallForEntry.org by January 1st.